Protocol - What is the empirical evidence around the economic growth impacts of corruption in low-income countries?

 This is the protocol for a systematic review which will look at the empirical evidence around the economic growth impacts of corruption in low-income countries.
 The existing literature suggests that corruption may affect growth in different ways in different contexts; and as such, it points out the need to classify and synthesize these effects and the channels through which they unfold.
-Therefore, the systematic review will consist of three sections:
+Therefore, the systematic review will consist of 3 sections:

-A. This section will synthesize the empirical evidence on corruption-growth relationship - using meta-regression analysis methodology that draws on relevant work in economics;
+This section will synthesize the empirical evidence on corruption-growth relationship - using meta-regression analysis methodology that draws on relevant work in economics;

-B. This section will synthesize the theoretical explanations of the corruption-growth relationship - by drawing on the narrative synthesis methodology; and
+This section will synthesize the theoretical explanations of the corruption-growth relationship - by drawing on the narrative synthesis methodology; and

-C. This section will provide an overall conclusion that maps the meta synthesis with narrative synthesis, with a view to identify the scope/need for further research.
+This section will provide an overall conclusion that maps the meta synthesis with narrative synthesis, with a view to identify the scope/need for further research.

 The protocol provides background information and details of the methods to be used.